Port Commission Elects New Officers

 San Francisco Port Commission Elects New Officers

-The Port of San Francisco is governed by a five member Board of Commissioners, each of whom is appointed by the Mayor and subject to confirmation by the City's Board of Supervisors.
+The Port of San Francisco is governed by a five-member Board of Commissioners, each of whom is appointed by the Mayor and subject to confirmation by the City's Board of Supervisors.
 Each commissioner is appointed to a four-year term.
 The Port Commission is responsible for the seven and one-half miles of San Francisco Waterfront adjacent to San Francisco Bay, which the Port develops, markets, leases, administers, manages, and maintains.
 Its jurisdiction stretches along the waterfront from Hyde Street Pier in the north to India Basin in the south.
-The Port’s operating portfolio is composed of over 550 ground, commercial, retail, office, industrial and maritime industrial leases, including many internationally recognized landmarks such as Fisherman’s Wharf, PIER 39, the Exploratorium, the historic Ferry Building, and AT&T Park, home of the San Francisco Giants baseball team.
+The Port’s operating portfolio is composed of more than 550 ground, commercial, retail, office, industrial and maritime industrial leases, including many internationally recognized landmarks such as Fisherman’s Wharf, PIER 39, the Exploratorium, the historic Ferry Building, and Oracle Park, home of the San Francisco Giants baseball team.

 “As someone who served a lifetime in the maritime industry and the Port as a commissioner since 2011, I am happy to once again serve as President of this distinguished body,” said Willie Adams, President of the San Francisco Port Commission.
 “The San Francisco waterfront is a dynamic environment that services 24 million people per year, from the international tourist to the ferry commuter.
 As president, I will expand the maritime tradition while looking for new opportunities to expand Port operations.”